 1) Lump Sum Tax Reclaim Form

-If you are a Jersey tax payer (resident in Jersey for tax purposes on the date the payment is made) you can reclaim tax on any lump sum donation over £50 by downloading and completing an R10 Tax Reclaim Form Jersey (below.)
+If you are a Jersey tax payer (resident in Jersey for tax purposes on the date the payment is made) you can reclaim tax on any lump sum donation over £50 by downloading and completing a Jersey Gift Support Form (below.)
 This allows us to reclaim 25% of your gift from the tax office at no extra cost to you.
 Please give completed forms to the Church Treasurers.
 You may like to consider saving up smaller gifts until they amount to £50.

 For more information, visit the States of Jersey website page: Making Lump Sum Donations to Charity

 2) Giving by Deed of Covenant

 If you wish to give a regular amount on a weekly, monthly, quarterly or annual basis for a minimum period of five years, please download and complete a Deed of Covenant Form (below.)
 At the end of each tax year (31st December in Jersey), you will be sent a tax certificate to sign, confirming the amount you have given.
 This certificate must be returned to the relevant Church Treasurer, who will submit the form to the Jersey Comptroller of Taxes to claim the tax element of your donation.

 If you would like to enter into a Deed of Covenant with St. Ouen’s Parish Church, please contact Julie Lewis, the Treasurer of St. Ouen’s Parish Church, who will advise you and send you the relevant paperwork.
 If you would like to enter into a Deed of Covenant with St. George’s Church, please contact Peter Bracegirdle, the Treasurer of St. George’s Church, who will advise you and send you the relevant paperwork.

 For more information, visit the States of Jersey website page: Deed of Covenant Scheme for Charities

 - Please do not complete a deed of covenant form if you do not pay Jersey Income Tax

 - You can also set up a Standing Order to make these payments automatically

 Other Ways to Give